taosdata/TDengine/README.md

 If you use the Visual Studio 2019 or 2017:

 please open a command window by executing "cmd.exe".
-Please specify "x64" for 64 bits Windows or specify "x86" is for 32 bits Windows when you execute vcvarsall.bat.
+Please specify "x64" for 64 bits Windows or specify "x86" for 32 bits Windows when you execute vcvarsall.bat.

 ```cmd
 mkdir debug && cd debug